lukemunsch/chichen-itza/README.md

 - the border style of outset creating the appearance of 'tiers' to the element similar to the building style of the site that look like steps up the building.

+As the pges become responsive, the elements that are sat side by side will start to stack on top of one another in order to keep the sections clear and not span too many scrolling section on the smaller screen with the images becoming too small to examine.

 ### Hero Image + Overlay

 The image used at the top of the page is the famous Temple of Kukulkan; the Feathered